Error handling

 The Checkout Components provide errors in two ways:

-- Thrown errors during initialization — these are programming errors that should be fixed during development
+- Thrown errors during initialization and argument validation — these are programming errors that should be fixed during development

 - Returned errors from